dougeby/IntuneDocs/intune/tutorial-protect-email-on-enrolled-devices.md

 5. In the **Policy Name** list, select the context menu (**...**) for your test policy, and then select **Delete**.
 Select **Yes** to confirm.

  ## Next steps
 In this tutorial, you created policies to require any iOS device that attempts to sign in to Office 365 email to enroll in Intune and use Outlook mobile app for iOS.
-To learn about using conditional access to protect other apps and services, including Exchange ActiveSync clients for Office 365 Exchange Online, see How to set up conditional access with Intune.
+To learn about using Intune with conditional access to protect other apps and services, including Exchange ActiveSync clients for Office 365 Exchange Online, see [Set up conditional access](conditional-access.md).